 There are also guys who seem to put on muscle easier.
 A lot of the hard gainer stuff is cope, but when I introduce friends into weightlifting, if I notice they have big wrists, they get much stronger much quicker.

 Uh he's probably among the top 3 most based Presidents ever (behind Polk and Jackson) and basically the last actually conservative president.
-Fiscally responsible, fucked the shit out of the Boston police union, shut up and got shit done.
+Fiscally responsible, fricked the shit out of the Boston police union, shut up and got shit done.

 You can make it with hard work alone.
 You can’t make it with talent alone.
 If you have both, you have GOAT potential, but if you have to pick one, hard work wins every time.